ivancarrancho/ivancarrancho/README.md

 ## 💚 Some about me.

-- Worked with api rest full, Microservices (flask and fsast-api)
+- Worked with api rest full, Microservices (flask and fast-api)
 - Python from 2.7 to 3.11
 - Websites front-end included (Django)
 - Best Python practices, clean code (pep8)